REVERB-FL: Server-Side Adversarial and Reserve-Enhanced Federated Learning for Robust Audio Classification: Methodology

 \end{assumption}

 \begin{assumption}[Strong convexity] The global objective $\varphi$ is $\mu$-strongly convex:

 \end{assumption}

 \textbf{Remark.} While deep neural networks are generally non-convex, the strong convexity assumption (Assumption \ref{ass:convex}) is standard in federated learning convergence analyses\cite{dinh2022new, wang2020tacklingobjectiveinconsistencyproblem, scaffold} and enables tractable linear convergence rates.
 This assumption can be interpreted as a local property near stationary points during training or as characterizing favorable gradient descent conditions under which the algorithm moves towards convergence.
-Experimental results in Sec.~\ref{results} demonstrate that the algorithm achieves practical convergence consistent with theoretical expectations.
+Importantly, our theoretical analysis is intended to characterize the qualitative behavior of REVERB-FL over the course of training in terms of the contraction rate and steady-state error, rather than making quantitative claims about specific loss values.
+Even under non-convexity, the two-phase descent structure (FedAvg aggregation followed by reserve retraining) and the damping of adversarial bias through $(1-\mu\gamma_r)^r$ reflect dynamics that are empirically consistent with the observed convergence curves in Sec.~\ref{results}.
+Thus, even under the non-convexity assumption, we are able to capture the real-world improvement provided by REVERB-FL compared to standard FedAvg as corroborated by our empirical results.

 \textbf{Notation.} We denote the effective aggregation step size as $\gamma_g = \eta\tau$ (where $\eta$ is the client learning rate and $\tau$ is the number of local SGD steps from \eqref{eq:local_sgd}) and the reserve step size as $\gamma_r = \eta_r$ (the server learning rate from \eqref{eq:reserve-update}).